-It was one day but a year in the making by Dappertude Founder Johnny Li, so to say it wasn’t the most favored day of the year so far is an understatement.
-The excitement to see Australia’s most dapper gentlemen to network and inspire each other to be more than just well-heeled gents but also classy inside and out.
+It was one day but a year in the making by Dappertude Founder Johnny Li, so to say it wasn’t the most favoured day of the year so far is an understatement.
+The excitement to see Australia’s most dapper gentlemen network and inspire each other to be more than just well-heeled gents but also classy inside and out.

 After the success of The Dappertude Seminar in Sydney last year, The excitement of The Annual Dappertude seminar 2017 was held at the beautiful Collins Quarter in Melbourne.
 An event where we invite all gentlemen to “come and be educated, inspired, and network with some of Australia’s leading brands and sartorial influencers.
 Be guided onto the Dapper Path”

 The event was filled with Social Media influencers, fashion journalists, brands like Calvin Klein, Joe Black, Bared Footwear, George & King and others as well as plenty of astutely dressed gents from South Australia, NSW and even as far as Norway to partake in this incredible experience.

 To start with, Collins Quarter was the perfect place to hold the event.
 A Victorian-era theme runs through the venue with plush lounges and a well-stocked bar to sate the thirst of all the guests there.
 The weather was a little downcast at the start of 10 am, but plenty of courtyard for brands and folks to mingle with the main workshops held upstairs as the main speakers for the day with a wall of spirits behind them made it the perfect place for the Dapper gentlemen.

 In the morning, we see all sorts of accessories decorated on suits aplenty like paint and shades on a canvas.
 Many sporting pocket squares, silk scarves, lapel pins, tie bars and ties in all sorts of designs, colours and shapes to distinguish each individual with his own unique style.